CondorTalon/quadline/README.md

 For this project, I worked on creating the grid class and worked along with other members to implement methods that will update the grid model.
 I contributed to the commenting in our code to make sure other developers who come across the game are able to comprehend our code.
 For the README, I contributed by creating the general outline for the README file, worked on "License Information", "Developers of Quadline", and "Navigation" section.
 I also worked on the navigation system that allows for quick access to each section of the README file and allows the reader to quickly get back to the 'Navigation' section by clicking the "Return to top" buttons at the end of each section.

+### Richard:

+I created the main methods used in the main Quadline method, namely "get_current_player", "is_game_over" and "make_move".
+For the README, I provided the screenshots by hosting them on an image-hosting site (imgur), and wrote the Game Description section.
+I also provided my account on Github to host the repo.